 Experience rating (ER) is supposed to encourage employers to make their workplaces healthier and safer and encourage return to work (by basing employer premiums on claims and costs).
-In reality, there is little to no evidence that experience rating accomplishes these goals – the WCB/WSIB’s own reports from the 1980s onwards have cast doubt on the ability of ER systems to create safe workplaces.
-On the contrary, as legal expert Marion Endicott explains, experience rating is detrimental to workers and employers because it provides employers with strong financial incentives to minimize costs by suppressing claims.
+In reality, there is little to no evidence that experience rating accomplishes these goals.
+On the contrary, experience rating is detrimental to workers and employers because it provides employers with strong financial incentives to minimize costs by suppressing claims.

 Workers in precarious employment are particularly vulnerable, with experience rating encouraging the growth of Ontario’s temporary employment agency industry in which employers outsource the more dangerous jobs and worker’s injury and illness risks.